qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 specialized page that consists of a ``qx.ui.mobile.navigationbar.NavigationBar`` including a title, back and action buttons, and a scrollable content area.
-In the constructor of the class we set the title of the page to “Twitter Client”.
+In the constructor of the class we set the title of the page to “Identica Client”.

 To show the “Input” page, we have to create an instance of the class and a page manager.
 The manager does the layouting and displays our page on screen.